 Overview of Texas’ Medicaid Primary Home Care

 Texas’ Primary Home Care (PHC) provides seniors and persons with disabilities who have functional limitations with in-home “attendant services” (personal care assistance).
-Assistance may include help with daily living activities, such as bathing, dressing, personal hygiene, using the toilet, eating, cleaning the house, doing laundry, and making meals.
-The goal of this statewide program is to prevent and delay the need for nursing home care, and instead, allow eligible Texans to live in their home or the home of a loved one.
-Primary Home Care services cannot be provided for persons living in assisted living facilities or adult foster care homes.
+This may include help with daily living activities, such as bathing, dressing, personal hygiene, using the toilet, eating, cleaning the house, doing laundry, and making meals.
+The goal of PHC is to prevent and delay the need for nursing home care, and instead, allow eligible Texans to live in their home or the home of a loved one.
+Program participants cannot live in assisted living facilities or adult foster care homes.

 While home and community based services (HCBS) can be provided via a Medicaid Waiver or a state’s Regular Medicaid Plan, HCBS through Medicaid State Plans are an entitlement.
 Put differently, meeting the program’s eligibility requirements guarantees an applicant will receive benefits.
 On the other hand, HCBS via Medicaid Waivers are not an entitlement.
 Waivers have a limited number of participant enrollment slots, and once they have been filled, a waitlist for benefits begins.
 Furthermore, HCBS Medicaid Waivers require a program participant require the level of care provided in a nursing home, while State Plan HCBS do not always require this level of care.